This blog may contain affiliate links. Read our disclosure policy for more info.

 - Mole negro

-Variations of ingredients, including sesame seeds, chiles, spices, tomatillos, nuts, chocolate, dried fruits, and more, are used to make the variety of moles that you can try on your visit.
+Variations of ingredients, including sesame seeds, chiles, spices, tomatillos, nuts, chocolate, dried fruits, and more, are used to make a variety of moles that you can try on your visit.
 Some are spicey than others, so be sure to ask before you try if you aren’t up for a little heat.

 If you are looking for a perfect restaurant to try out this exclusive dish in Oaxaca, you must visit Los Pecos.
 They serve some of the best moles and have a great ambiance.
 With that said, practically every restaurant in Oaxaca will offer mole in some capacity – it’s just that popular!